 You should prepare a written protocol -- a planning document -- before you run sessions.
-It is important to plan and rehearse in advance so that your participants receive consistent experimental treatment, which in turn leads to valid and reliable data.
+It is important to plan and rehearse in advance so that your participants receive the consistent experimental treatment, which in turn leads to valid and reliable data.
 Your protocol document should include:

 - Instructions for preparation and setting up the testing environment: Anyone in your team should be able to set up and run the experiment just by referring to this document.
-Example information includes any URL to open, web browser to use, example data to load, etc.
+Example information includes any URL to open, which web browser to use, example data to load, etc.

 - Introduction and informed consent: Make sure you read this introduction exactly as written in a study session.
 For informed consent, we don't require formal paperwork, but you should explain what information you're collecting (e.g., photos or voice recording) and get participants' consent.

 - Tutorial or training (if needed): If your tasks could benefit from participants' familiarity with the interface, we advise adding a tutorial or a training session.
 It's a good idea to use a simple, concrete example task to walk through the interface.